-- This class covers more abstract concepts than PSYC 204, and the math required is more advanced. - If possible, take the class with Dr. David Wolfson
+- This class covers more abstract concepts than PSYC 204, and the math required is more advanced. - If possible, take the class with Dr. David Wolfson he is an excellent professor with very straightforward assignments and exams that have similar questions to those shown in class. - The best way to study for the final exam is to do as many practice problems as you can and to study the reasoning behind the formulas.

-MATH 323 - Probability PSYC 305 - Statistics for Experimental Design
+MATH 323 - Probability

+PSYC 305 - Statistics for

+Experimental Design

-Jens Kreitewolf Oliver Russell Alia Sajjad
+Jens Kreitewolf Oliver Russell

+Alia Sajjad